hashgraph/stablecoin-studio/sdk/README.md

 	CLIENT = 'Client',
 }
 ```
-In addition to this we have to specify the accountId and private key for the Client, while HashPack and Metamask do not require an account in the request.
+In addition to this we have to specify the accountId and private key for the Client, while HashPack and MetaMask do not require an account in the request.

 Below are examples of each of them.